MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/set-up-B2C-tenant.md

 If a user utilizes one of the Identity Providers you choose to offer below; an entity is still created in the Azure AD B2C tenant- but Azure AD B2C will authenticate the user’s login against the Identity Provider.

 > [!NOTE]
 > The identity provider login creates a record in the B2C Tenant; but in a different format (as it will call the external Social Identity Provider reference for authentication).
-The end user can use the same email address across Social Identity Providers, meaning the email username for logins may not be unique to the tenant (AAD B2C will enforce unique email only on the B2C Local accounts).
+The end user can use the same email address across Social Identity Providers, meaning the email username for logins may not be unique to the tenant (Azure AD B2C will enforce unique email only on the B2C Local accounts).

 To set up a social identity provider, follow these steps.